Gluten Free Chicken Cobbler

 Combine ingredients and pour into a greased 10×15″ baking dish.

 I used these ingredients to make the biscuits, plus fresh, snipped chives.
+Again, avoid Pamela’s GF flour if at all possible.

 Place cheeses, gluten free flour, garlic powder and snipped chives in a mixing bowl.